HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

 ## Introduction

-This document describes the style and formatting rules followed when evolving the metadata standard.
+This document describes the style and formatting rules followed when evolving the HCA metadata standard.

 **What is in this document**
 - General style guidelines and formatting for metadata schema and fields